Malfurious/docker-mangosweb/README.md

 ### What is this?

   MaNGOSWeb is a graphical web front-end for managing a mangos based World Of Warcraft Private Server.
 For in depth information, visit https://github.com/paintballrefjosh/MaNGOSWebV4.

 #### Important Note

 This Docker requires an external MySql or MariaDB database.
+This guide also assumes you already have a Mangos based World Of Warcraft Private Server setup.

 ### MaNGOSWeb Features